 When comparing the top furnace brands, there are numerous factors to take into account:

 There are dozens upon dozens of home furnace brands on the market.
-To help narrow your search, we present this list of the 10 best furnace brands in 2021.
+To help narrow your search, we present this list of the 10 best furnace brands in 2023.

 Rheem’s propane and natural gas furnaces are renowned for their easy installation and maintenance.
 Most of Rheem’s line of 21 gas furnaces come with built-in PlusOne Diagnostics, an industry-first 7-segment LED display that instantly identifies issues–making service calls easy.
 Rheem furnaces aren’t as energy-efficient as competitors, with most carrying an AFUE rating of 80% and only a handful exceeding 96%.
 But if you’re looking for a furnace that’s easy to handle and maintain, then look no further than Rheem.

-Trane is owned by Trane Technologies and is a sister company of American Standard.
-It offers gas furnaces as well as two oil furnaces that promise reliable heat all winter long.
+Trane is owned by Trane Technologies and is a sister company to American Standard.
+It offers gas furnaces as well as two oil furnaces that promise reliable heat for your home all winter long.
 The XV80 oil furnace has a variable-speed fan that adjusts speed to provide a consistent flow of warm, comfortable air.

 While most of the top furnace brands only work with authorized dealers, Carrier goes a step further and requires its dealers to be factory trained.
 Therefore, when you order purchase and installation from Carrier, you can be sure of getting off to a smooth start.
 Carrier offers three price tiers: Infinity, Performance, and Comfort.
 The premium Infinity series is fairly expensive, but it’s worth it if you want your furnace to be energy efficient (up to 98.5%), ultra-quiet, and have great humidity control.